 Barriers to Operational Activity

-Over the past two years, the National Accountability Bureau (NAB) has issued notices to several non-governmental organizations to inquire into allegations/complaints of mismanagement.
+Since 2018, the National Accountability Bureau (NAB) has issued notices to several NGOs to inquire into allegations/complaints of mismanagement.
 Although NGOs do not fall within the legislative purview of NAB, the anti-corruption watchdog issued these notices on the interpretation that any entity using public funds is subject to action/inquiry of the institution.

 Barriers to Speech / Advocacy